Feeling the tension?

 - pain that is mild to moderate, not severe

 - pain that is usually short lived.2,3

 Many people who have tension headaches experience one or two every month.4 The good news is that pain is usually the only symptom,2,3 and there are some simple steps to help manage it.

 Tension headaches, as the name suggests, are thought to be muscle-related and closely linked to physical tension in the muscles of the scalp or neck.5 However, a wide range of things can trigger an attack including eye problems, infections, emotional stress, the weather, certain foods and the menstrual cycle.5,8

 Managing tension headaches

-- Relaxing and managing stress – massaging the shoulders and neck, applying a warm towel to the forehead or neck, yoga, and even having a warm shower or bath can help you to relax.8 Specific relaxation exercises may also help.3
+- relaxing and managing stress – massaging the shoulders and neck, applying a warm towel to the forehead or neck, yoga, and even having a warm bath can help you to relax.8 Specific relaxation exercises may also help.3

 When to see a doctor

 Ask your doctor or pharmacist for advice if you are worried about your tension headache, or if you have symptoms such as: 2,3